 After those hours of training, making the right choices for race day for your mud run can be a complicated task.
-For many one of the most difficult questions regards whether or not gloves should be worn and if yes, what type of gloves?
+For many, one of the most difficult questions regards whether or not gloves should be worn and if yes, what type of gloves?

-This article focuses on the positive and negative aspects of choosing to wear gloves for Spartan race and how it might relate to some of the obstacles you can face on race day.
+This article focuses on the positive and negative aspects of choosing to wear gloves for the Spartan race and how it might relate to some of the obstacles you can face on race day.

-Gloves for Tough Mudder or Spartan Race is NOT cheating
+Gloves for Tough Mudder or Spartan Race is NOT Cheating

-To some people obstacle races should involve just you and your body against the challenges but in reality those challenges are exceptionally hard work for many of us.
+To some people, obstacle races should involve just you and your body against the challenges but in reality, those challenges are exceptionally hard work for many of us.
 Some Mudders just don't get what gloves might bring in addition to your race and once they've actually raced in gloves they may never go back.

-Wet ropes sliding through your hands can really roughen up you skin and at obstacle racing events there's potential for a lot of rope work and hauling yourself over wooden obstacles can also lead to splinters getting lodged into your skin.
+Wet ropes sliding through your hands can really roughen up your skin and at obstacle racing events there's potential for a lot of rope work and hauling yourself over wooden obstacles can also lead to splinters getting lodged into your skin.

-What to look for in Spartan/ Tough Mudder gloves
+What to Look for in Gloves